mlcommons/training/small_language_model_pretraining/nemo/README.md

 #### HuggingFace checkpoint downloading

-We use the HuggingFace Llama 3.1 405B checkpoint as the initial checkpoint in this benchmark.
-Original HuggingFace checkpoint can be downloaded [here](https://huggingface.co/meta-llama/Llama-3.1-405B). **Notice that we are downloading the BF16 not the FP8 version of the model**.
+We use the HuggingFace Llama 3.1 8B BF16 checkpoint as the initial checkpoint in this benchmark. **Notice that we are downloading the BF16 not the FP8 version of the model**.

 #### Run model conversion